-The GFC 500/600 supports ESP.
-The ESP feature is intended to monitor the aircraft and provide control input feedback when necessary to discourage operating the aircraft at potentially unsafe attitudes and/or airspeeds.
+GFC 500/600 supports Garmin Electronic Stability and Protection (Garmin ESP).
+This feature is intended to monitor the aircraft and provide control input feedback when necessary to discourage operating the aircraft at potentially unsafe attitudes and/or airspeeds.
 This feature will only function when the aircraft is above 200 feet AGL and the autopilot is not engaged.

 The servo torque limit is configured such that when ESP is active the pilot can always overpower the servo and hand-fly the aircraft.
-Refer to Garmin GFC 600 Pilot's Guide and G5 Electronic Flight Instrument Pilot's Guide for Certified Aircraft for details on ESP functionality.
+Consult the GFC 600 Pilot's Guide and G5 Electronic Flight Instrument Pilot's Guide for Certified Aircraft for details on Garmin ESP functionality.